balancer/backend/README.md

 Run `docker exec -i <container-ID> /bin/bash -c "PGPASSWORD=let-me-in psql --username backend beetx" < /path/on/your/machine/dump` with the container-ID from the step before.

+The output at the very end saying `ERROR: role "rdsadmin" does not exist` is normal and can be ignored.

 ## Run locally